awarnke/crystal-facet-uml/u8stream/test/README.md

-# Test cases of pencil
+# Test cases of u8stream

-This folder contains test cases for the pencil component.
+This folder contains test cases for the u8stream component.

 Test cases are designed to execute fast, to be reproducible and to cover the provided functionality.